civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 unmodified civic  - if you get an error in storybook while developing the component of "too much recursion then you have not correctly utilised this special namespace **

+We chose to override navigation-card while extending it but we could have equally extended it into a new custom component by choosing a different name.
+We have done this as an example of this with:

+1. `demo-navigation-card/demo-navigation-card.twig`
+2. `demo-navigation-card/demo-navigation-card.stories.js`

+It implements the same component as navigation card but it is now it's own component.

+For a more advanced case of extending a component please look to the listing component and views template.

+`civic/civic-library/components/03-organisms/listing/listing.twig` is a clean implementation of a listing component providing space for filtering and dynamic controls.
+The views component `civic/template/views/views-view.html.twig` extends this component adding back the drupalisms that views requires.

 ## Overriding components

 Civic also allows overriding of existing templates to use a new custom component by overriding you are allowing all of